BCDA-APS/gestalt/docs/commandline.md

 ### -i, --input

-Input data to apply to the template file.
+Input data to apply to the layout file.
 Either a string containing data in a yaml format, or the path to a file to be parsed according to the input format.

 ### -f, -r, --from, --read

-Specifies which file parser should be used to read an input data file to generate the macros that will be fed to the template file.
+Specifies which file parser should be used to read an input data file to generate the macros that will be fed to the layout file.
 By default, Gestalt will attempt to determine the parser automatically based on the file suffix of the input file.

 Recognized values for file parser are: